 Shin Splints – Why do my shins hurt when I run?

+Have you experienced pain on one or both of your shins when you run?
+You are not alone!
+At Align Body Clinic we have helped dozens of runners get over their shin pain, enabling them to carry on running and achieve their fitness goals.
 Shin pain is a reasonably common lower leg problem, mostly suffered by people who engage in high impact repetitive activities such as running, dancing, gymnastics, football or basketball.

-The term ‘shin splints’ is a catch all term that refers to all exercise-induced shin pain, of which two are most commonly experienced by runners or active people, these are,
+The term ‘shin splints’ is a catch-all term that refers to all exercise-induced shin pain, of which two are most commonly experienced by runners or active people, these are,

-- Medial tibial traction periostitis
+- Medial tibial traction periostitis (pain on the inside of the shin)

-- Anterior compartment syndrome (or exercise-induced compartment syndrome) (1).
+- Anterior compartment syndrome (or exercise-induced compartment syndrome) (1). (pain travelling vertically down the outside of the shin)

 Medial Tibial Traction Periostitis